Brook Cricket Club (the Club) is committed to

 -

-text messaging and calls; or misuse of associated technology (e.g. camera
+text messaging and calls.
+Misuse of associated technology IE. camera

 and video facilities).